 All students who are not Canadian citizens or permanent residents must supply a copy of their study permit to the Student Financial Services office upon arrival on campus.
 Burman University is required to notify Citizenship and Immigration Canada of students who are in breach of the terms of their study permit.
-For more information about studying in Canada, see the Citizenship and Immigration Canada website at http://www.cic.gc.ca/english/study/.
+For more information about studying in Canada, see the Citizenship and Immigration Canada website.